 Yet another factor that can affect the size of the Mentos / Coke geyser is the temperature of the soda itself.
 The higher the temperature, the bigger the geyser due to gases being less soluble in liquids with a higher temperature.
-So, basically, they are more “ready” to escape the liquid, so when you drop the Mentos in, the reaction happens faster.
+So, basically, they are more “ready” to escape the liquid, resulting in a faster reaction.

 Note that while caffeine is often cited as something that will increase the explosive reaction with the soda, this is not actually the case, at least not given the relatively small amount of caffeine found in a typical 2-liter bottle of soda generally used for these sorts of Diet Coke and Mentos reactions.
-Now, if you add enough caffeine, you will see a difference, but the levels required here to see a significant difference are on the order of the amount that would kill you if you actually consumed the beverage, so obviously not anywhere close to the amount of caffeine in Diet Coke or other such beverages.
+If you add enough caffeine, you will see a difference, but the levels required here to see a significant difference are on the order of the amount that would kill you if you actually consumed the beverage.
+(See: How Much Caffeine Would It Take to Kill You)

 You’ll also sometimes read that the acidity of the soda is a major factor in the resulting geyser.
 This is not the case either.
 In fact, the level of acidity in the Coke before and after the Mentos geyser does not change, negating the possibility of an acid-based reaction (though you can make such an acid based reaction using baking soda).